Does your newborn barely seem like they’re taking anything in during feedings? How do you know if your baby is eating enough?

 How Often Will My Newborn Eat?

-Why Do Newborns Feed A Lot?
+Why Do Newborns Feed Often?

 Is My Baby Hungry?

-Sometimes your baby exhibits other signs that can help signal to you it is time for them to eat.
+If your baby is hungry, they will try to let you know.
+Crying is a late sign of hunger — so it’s a good thing your baby exhibits other signs that can help signal to you it is time for them to eat.
+These include:

-- Moving head from side to side.
+- Moving their head from side to side.

-- Constantly opening mouth.
+- Constantly opening their mouth.

-- Sucking on hands.
+- Sucking on their hands.

 - Puckering the lips to indicate sucking.

-- Sticking out the tongue.
+- Sticking out their tongue.

 - Nuzzling against the breast.